UtahRETC/JavaProgrammer1Class2017/modules/review_02/review_02_slides.md

 Your program can have lots of reusable parts, like _classes_ and _methods_.
 But it needs to start from a single specific place.

+TODO: the logic in our program is in statements, and statements

+TODO: define a statement (in the previous section), show several examples combined in a method

 -----------------------------------------------------------------------------

 ## Where does the main method go?